rusthero/version-checker/SECURITY.md

 ## Reporting a Vulnerability

-Please create an issue on [issues](https://github.com/rusthero/version-checker/issues) pages to report a vulnerability.
+Go to [Security Advisories](https://github.com/rusthero/version-checker/security/advisories) page to report a vulnerability.